fhemberger/nomad-demo/README.md

 [CoreDNS](http://coredns.io/): Provides name resolution for the `consul.` root domain and forwards DNS queries to either the local `*.consul.` zone or Cloudflare 1.1.1.1 as upstream DNS.

-[Prometheus](https://prometheus.io/): Collects basic metrics form Traefik, Consul (via [consul_exporter](https://github.com/prometheus/consul_exporter/)) and applications tagged with `prometheus`.
+[Prometheus](https://prometheus.io/): Collects basic metrics form Traefik, Consul (via [consul_exporter](https://github.com/prometheus/consul_exporter/)), Nomad and applications tagged with `prometheus`.

-All three nodes run [Consul](https://consul.io/) and [Nomad](https://nomadproject.io/), the latter configured both as server (= control plane) and client (= node running the actual workload).
-With Docker and a Java Runtime Environment installed, Nomad can run containerized workloads and jar files.
+All three nodes run [Consul](https://consul.io/), [Nomad](https://nomadproject.io/) and [Vault](https://www.vaultproject.io/), with Nomad configured both as server (= control plane) and client (= node running the actual workload).
+As both Docker and a Java Runtime Environment is installed, Nomad can run containerized workloads and jar files.

 An example deployment configuration for each is included in this setup.